webformula/core/README.md

 - ⚡ Lightweight - 1.8KB compressed (GZIP)
 - ⚡ Fast - leverages native browser features
 - ⚡ Simple - No complex concepts
-- ⚡ 0 dependencies in build
-- ⚡ Server side & Single page app
+- ⚡ Single page app with index HTML for each route
 - ⚡ Includes bundling.
 No need for Webpack
+- ⚡ Bundles with route level chunk optimization or single file
+- ⚡ Server middleware

 ### About
 Browsers, javascript, css, and html provide a robust set of features these days.
 With the addition of a couple of features like routing, we can build small performant applications without a steep learning curve.
 Webformula core provides the tools to achieve this in a tiny package (2KB).
 You can create your web application and decide weather to build it as a single page app or server it.